EliorEstrin/PhantomPixelist/README.md

 ## Greetings!

 Welcome to my corner of the digital galaxy!
-As PixelSpecter, I am the phantom navigating the infinite cosmos of code, pixels, and tech wonder.
+As PhantomPixelist, I am the phantom navigating the infinite cosmos of code, pixels, and tech wonder.
 Always curious and ready to explore new horizons!

 ## Explore My Universe 🌌